Consensys/doc.goquorum/docs/concepts/qlight-node.md

 A Quorum qlight node can be deployed to reduce the amount of data that is available and that is shared by the full nodes with external parties.

+You can also use a qlight node for anything that could thrash the API, such as monitoring, debugging, state querying etc. This can alleviate any concerns around impact to the performance of a main node, or having to deal with network throttling due to third party network limits, or multiple clients all hitting the same main node.

 Qlight nodes have specific differences from standard quorum nodes, they:

 - Depend on a multi-tenancy (MT) 'server' node for receiving data and will only connect to the server node.
 There is no communication with any other node.